-In 2019 our Food Pantry distributed 2004 bags of food.
+In the last year our Food Pantry distributed 2004 bags of food.
 It took a lot of people, coordination and collaboration to accomplish this including volunteers from our parish, North Hills Methodist, several home school families and Girl Scout Troop 2648.
 Organized food donations come from Zion Lutheran, North Hills Methodist, the Homeschool Cooperative, local school drives and the Girl Scouts and Boy Scouts with April Showers and Food Drives.
 April Showers allows us to have personal hygiene items available.
-Food pantry is not open at this time, however we are giving the bags of fruit and vegetables and a bag of groceries each Tuesday at 10 am/drive thru for safety.
+Food pantry is open, and we are giving fruit and vegetables and a bag of groceries each Tuesday and Saturday between 10-12 am.

 Clay Café, as it is now known, has grown from one organization preparing each monthly meal the first year, to a true community collaboration.
 The meals are now hosted in collaboration with a variety of community entities (individuals, groups, organizations and businesses), including our Vestry and congregation who sign up in advance for specific months to prepare our community meal.
-Clay Café allows our faith community to extend hospitality and the opportunity to organically connect with 50-70 of our neighbors around food, art, entertainment (i.e. Circus Harmony) and community services (i.e. free flu shots) and connection with a variety of community resources.
-Clay Cafe Dinner is held the 3rd Sunday of the month at 4:30 and Clay Cafe Brunch is on the 3rd Tuesday starting at 10.
-Both are drive thru during Covid.
+Clay Café allows our faith community to extend hospitality and the opportunity to organically connect with 50-70 of our neighbors around food, art, entertainment and community services (i.e., free flu shots) and connection with a variety of community resources.
+Clay Cafe Dinner is held the 3rd Sunday of the month at 4:30 and Clay Cafe Brunch is on the 3rd Tuesday starting from 10-12, alongside our Food Pantry opening times.

 NORTH COUNTY HOMESCHOOL CO-OP